gbouras13/pharokka/README.md

 The easiest way to install pharokka is via conda.

-`conda install pharokka -c bioconda`
+`conda install -c bioconda pharokka`

 This will install all the dependencies along with pharokka.